angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 ### <a name="methodology-execution">Execution</a>

-I started the program on Thursday 17th September 2020, and finished on Tuesday 28th September, 2021.
+I started the program on Thursday 17th September 2020, and finished on Thursday 29th September, 2021.

 {#if !dev}
 Workouts, and their phases, were completed as below.